MertBUlut91/TheButton/The Button/MULTIPLAYER_SETUP_GUIDE.md

 - Host migration is not implemented yet
 - Player data is synchronized via NetworkVariables
 - Stats decay happens only on server/host
+- **Player spawning is delayed**: Players are NOT spawned when joining lobby, only when the host clicks "Start Game" and loads the GameRoom scene
+- **Scene synchronization**: MainMenu scene synchronization is blocked to prevent errors; only GameRoom scene is synchronized when host starts the game

 ## File Structure Created